AdobeDocs/journey-optimizer.sv-SE/help/using/configuration/ip-warmup-execution.md

 <!--Upon activation, when the segment evaluation happens, more segments will be created by the IP warmup service and will be leveraged in an audience composition and a new audience will be created for each run splitted into the different selected domains.-->

 ## Hantera din plan {#manage-plan}

 Om IP-värmningsplanen inte fungerar som förväntat kan du vidta åtgärderna nedan.

 ### Dela en fas {#split-phase}

-Om du vill lägga till en ny fas med början från en viss körning väljer du **[!UICONTROL Split to a new phase option]** från ikonen med tre punkter.
+Om du vill lägga till en ny fas med början från en viss körning väljer du **[!UICONTROL Split to a new phase option]** från ikonen Fler åtgärder.

 ![](assets/ip-warmup-plan-run-split-run.png)